 Examples of Universal Waste Include: used motor oil and filters, batteries, fluorescent tubes and bulbs, SHARPS, etc.

-If you are a residential customer, you may schedule up to two free Bulky Item Pickups that include electronic items (this is good for large appliances like refrigerators or washing machines).
+If you are a residential customer, you may schedule up to one free Bulky Item Pickup that includes electronic items (this is good for large appliances like refrigerators or washing machines).

 Vallejo Transfer Station Accepted Items: